tadashi-dev-eng/cicd-demo-practical_4b/practical4b.md

     - cron: '0 3 * * 1'  # Monday 3 AM

 jobs:
+  # Note: SAST (Snyk) and DAST (ZAP) can be run as a combined pipeline by including 'dast'
+  # as a matrix scan-type in the enhanced security workflow (see `.github/workflows/enhanced-security.yml`).

   setup:
     name: Build and Deploy App
     runs-on: ubuntu-latest